Faculty and Staff

 Dr. McKinney is the president-elect and acting secretary of the South Carolina Nurses Association and recently held the Commission Chair of Professional Development and Advocacy for the Association.
 She participated on the American Nurses’ Association Special Interest Panel related to enacting full practice scope for BSN nurses in health systems.
 Dr. McKinney is a member of the National Organization of Nurse Practitioner Faculty, the American Psychiatric Nurses Association and the National League of Nursing.

-In addition to her scholarship and teaching, Dr. McKinney practices as a psychiatric nurse practitioner at Children and Family Health Care Clinic.
+In addition to her scholarship and teaching, Dr. McKinney practices as a psychiatric nurse practitioner at Carolina Family Practice.
 She has provided services to underserved populations in rural and inner-city communities in SC since 1993.
 Dr. McKinney is the recipient of numerous awards including the USC Clinical Practice Teaching Award, National League of Nursing in SC Excellence in Teaching Award, South Carolina Nurses Foundation’s Palmetto Gold, the NLN Isabel Hampton Robb Award for Outstanding Leadership in Clinical Practice, and the SC Nurses Association President’s Award for Outstanding Service.

 Research Studies (Selected)